variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, August 16th, 2019 for our next monthly meeting.
-The meeting will be held at United Way of Weld County located at 814 9th Street.
+Please join us at 8am on Friday, September 20th, 2019 for our next monthly meeting.
+The meeting will be held at ZOVA Marketing located in the Macy Jones Collective at 922 8th Avenue.